Helen (play): Themes

 Virtue and Oaths: In Helen, Euripides emphasizes the importance of virtue and oaths.
 Awaiting the return of her husband Menelaus for 17 years — the ten of the Trojan War and another seven for the search — Helen remains faithful to Menelaus and the promises she has made him: Helen made two oaths, one to the Spartan river Eurotas and another on the head of Menelaus himself as sanctifying object.
 Menelaus also swears fidelity to Helen: so seriously do husband and wife take their vows that they agree to commit suicide and never marry another if their plans fail.
 Such importance to oath-keeping is consonant with general practice during the time period (Torrance, 2009).
 With these oaths, Helen and Menelaus declare their love for each other and their desire to live only with the other.
 These oaths prove their devotion and exemplify the importance of oaths.
 Given the play's humor and Euripides' general challenging of norms and values, it remains uncertain what our playwright's own views are.

 Identity and Reputation: Throughout all the different permutations of the story of Helen and the Trojan War, what makes the Trojan war distinctive is the fact that it is always caused, somehow, by Helen as the supreme embodiment of female beauty, whether she is or is not physically in Troy and whether she acts as an enthusiastic partner of Paris or as a reluctant victim of his unwanted rape.
 Euripides expands more on this idea by presenting his play largely from Helen's point of view, revealing how she truly feels about being the symbolic villain of the Trojan War.
 Helen's character in the play is deeply affected by the losses of the people who have died fighting to bring her back to her homeland and husband and expresses this guilt frequently: "The wrecked city of Ilium / is given up to the teeth of fire, / all through me and the deaths I caused, / all for my name of affliction" (lines 196-198).
 Despite this guilt, she also feels anger for being made into a symbol that people can project their hate on, even though they do not know her: "I have done nothing wrong and yet my reputation / is bad, and worse than a true evil is it to bear / the burden of faults that are not truly yours" (lines 270-272).
 Although she spends a lot of the beginning of the play feeling pity for the men who have died and herself as well, Euripides' Helen is independent, confident, and intelligent.
-She displays her ability to think on her feet as she formulates a workable plan to return home and as she rejects her husband Menelaus' cockamamy plans.
+She displays her ability to think on her feet as she formulates a workable plan to return home and as she rejects her husband Menelaus' unworkable plans.
 Therefore, Euripides in his play portrays a living and breathing Helen filled with compassion and wit, not at all similar to the blameworthy person others believe her to be.